Troy's Martial sets FBS tackles record in win over Army

 TROY, Ala.
-(AP) — Carlton Martial became the FBS all-time leader in tackles when the fifth-year senior notched the 546th of his career and Troy went on to beat Army 10-9 on Saturday.
+(AP) — Carlton Martial became the FBS all-time leader in tackles when the sixth-year senior notched the 546th of his career and Troy went on to beat Army 10-9 on Saturday.

-Martial, a linebacker, finished with 22 tackles for Troy (8-2), passing Luke Kuechly’s record total of 532 while playing for Boston College from 2009-11.
+Martial, a linebacker, finished with 22 tackles for Troy (8-2), passing the career record of 545 set by Northwestern’s Tim McGarigle from 2002-05.
+McGarigle did it in 48 games.

 Army kicker Quinn Maretzki missed a 42-yard field goal with 15 seconds remaining.

-Note: This story has been corrected to show that Martial passed Tim McGarigle’s record, not Luke Kuechly’s.